starrylumi/starrylumi/README.md

 ✦

-₊˚ʚ ᗢ₊˚namez u can call me r ; willow, lumi, silvia - idm any nicknames that r given ><.₊ɞ˚‧｡⋆
+₊˚ʚ ᗢ₊˚namez u can call me r ; willow / lumi - idm any nicknames that r given ><.₊ɞ˚‧｡⋆

 ౨ৎ˚₊‧my pronouns are she/they - bisexual ,, female!࿔*:･